The Croods: Family Tree

-The Croods: Family Tree is an American computer-animated streaming television series that is produced from DreamWorks Animation under DreamWorks Animation Television.
-The series is based on the 2013 animated film The Croods, taking place after the events of the 2020 film, The Croods: A New Age.
+The Croods: Family Tree is an American animated television series that is produced by DreamWorks Animation under DreamWorks Animation Television.
+The series is based on the 2013 animated film The Croods, taking place after the events of The Croods: A New Age (2020).
 The series was released on September 23, 2021, with a second season premiered April 5, 2022, and a third season premiered on June 2, 2022.
 A fourth season premiered on August 31, 2022.
 A fifth season premiered on November 25, 2022.
+A sixth season premiered on March 30, 2023.
+A seventh season premiered on July 27, 2023, while the eighth and final season premiered on November 9, 2023.

-Plot
+Premise

 After the events of the sequel, the Croods and Bettermans must learn to get along in the Betterman treehouse.